 Stand with a leg on a platform approximately 12 inches tall.
 Hold a single dumbbell in the hand opposite the support leg (contralateral).
 Lean forward so that your shoulders are in line with your midfoot as you slowly lower the hell of the unsupported leg towards the ground.
 Lightly tap the ground before returning to the start position.
 The movement can also regress and be performed unloaded.

-Whatever your activity of choice is, consider adding the Single Leg Dumbbell RDL and the Dumbbell Step Down to your routine so you can remain injury free and consistent in pursuit of those 2022 Goals.
+Whatever your activity of choice is, consider adding the Single Leg Dumbbell RDL and the Dumbbell Step Down to your routine so you can remain injury free and consistent in the pursuit of those 2022 Goals.